-Treasury Management Outturn report- The treasury outturn report for 2018/19 was presented to Cabinet on 20 June 2019 and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the Strategy.
+Treasury Management Outturn report (this report) - This is presented to Cabinet in June and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the Strategy.

-Scrutiny - The above reports are required to be adequately scrutinised, usually before being recommended to Cabinet / Council, with the role being undertaken by the Governance, Audit, Risk Management and Standards Committee (GARMSC).
-The Council has complied with the Code to the extent that all Treasury Management reports have been properly scrutinised though the efficient conduct of the Council's business may require further consideration by GARMSC subsequent to consideration by Cabinet/Council.
-As set out above this report was considered by Cabinet on 20 June 2019 and was referred by Cabinet for review by GARMSC.
-(See Appendix 2)
+Scrutiny - The above reports are required to be adequately scrutinised, normally before being recommended to Cabinet / Council, with the role being undertaken by the Governance, Audit, Risk Management and Standards Committee (GARMSC).
+The Council has complied with the Code to the extent that all Treasury Management reports have been properly scrutinised though the efficient conduct of the Council's business may require consideration by GARMSC subsequent to consideration by Cabinet/Council.This report will be considered by GARMSC on 16 July 2019.